 In 1976, the Library moved into its new $2.4 million building, which was named the Martha M. Brown and Lois H. Daniel Memorial Library.
 The building, with 82,000 square feet of space, included special study and research facilities for faculty and graduate students and a Special Collections Room to house University historical archives, theses, dissertations, and other special materials.
 The landmark merger between Tennessee State University and the University of Tennessee at Nashville became effective July 1, 1979, combining two libraries and staff.
 The library in the Avon Williams building supports the College of Business, the College of Public Service, and the Speech Pathology and Audiology Department.

-For a full chronology, detailing the development of the current Libraries & Media Centers, visit the History page.
+For a full chronology, detailing the development of the current Libraries & Media Center, visit the History page.